mesosphere/marathon/docs/docs/native-docker.md

     $ echo '10mins' > /etc/mesos-slave/executor_registration_timeout
     ```

-3. Restart the `mesos-agent` process to load the new configuration.
+3. Restart the agent process to load the new configuration.

 #### Configure Marathon